Written by Anujith SinghPublished Updated

 1

-For each orphan page, find 3 to 5 related pages that are already indexed and add contextual links to the orphan.
-Use descriptive anchor text that accurately describes the destination.
-This is the highest-impact fix in most audits.
+For each orphan, find 3 to 5 already-indexed pages that relate to it and add contextual links.
+Use specific anchor text.
+This is the highest-impact fix.

 2